Decontamination Exercise at Guardian Response 26

-U.S. Army Sgt.
-Linka Layfield, assigned to the 172nd Chemical Company, discusses the benefits of participating in Guardian Response 2026 during an interview at Muscatatuck Urban Training Center, Ind., May 6, 2026.
+U.S. Soldiers assigned to the 172nd Chemical Company, participate in a decontamination exercise during Guardian Response 2026 at Muscatatuck Urban Training Center, Ind., May 7, 2026.
 Guardian Response is an annual exercise conducted by the 87th Training Division and its partners to validate the readiness and interoperability of Army, National Guard, Army Reserve, and civilian agencies supporting domestic disaster response and the nation’s Chemical, Biological, Radiological, and Nuclear Response Enterprise (U.S. Army video by Sgt.
 Jet Cortez).

 |Date Taken: